 Field-hunting tip

-Look in hydrothermal veins, alteration zones of clay deposits country — that is the host setting where tosudite typically forms.
+Look in hydrothermal veins, alteration zones of clay deposits country, the host setting where tosudite typically forms.
 If you start seeing quartz, pyrite, kaolinite in float, you are in the right ground.
 Field specimens usually show a platy crystals, massive, fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.